haritshammam/angular-pokeapi/README.md

 # AngularPokeapi

-This is a project with the purpose of learning Angular that is used at my internship place.
+This is an Angular practice project app with the purpose of learning Angular that is used at my internship place.

 By using PokeAPIv2, this app will be able to :